KirstenMayland/Pre-ConsultationPatientQuestioning/README.md

 # An Evaluation of Lightweight LLM Approaches to Enhancing Pre-Consultation Patient Questioning

-Full write-ups and presentations in the WriteUp folder
+Full write-ups and presentations in the WriteUps folder

 ## Introduction